3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Discussion and Conclusion

-The proposed method gives better results with both real and synthetic data compared to its 2-dimensional configuration.
 In addition, 3D U-NetR can be applied to different experimental setups containing CT images and different imaging modalities.
-These studies will be our future studies.
+3D convolutions can also be used with projection data for improvement in spatial domain.
+Our future studies will address these topics.